 Energy and seasonal peak demand savings are calculated for the installation of lighting controls using an energy savings factor based on the installed control type.
 These systems save energy and peak demand by shutting off power to lighting fixtures when the space is unoccupied or illumination is not required.
 They also save energy and demand by reducing power to lighting systems to correct for over-illumination due to excessive lamp output or the presence of daylight.
 Installation of lighting controls reduces the cooling load and provides additional savings, which are also calculated in this measure.

-This measure only applies to controls that are in addition to those required by 2021 IECC C405.2.
+This measure only applies to interior lighting controls that are in addition to those required by 2021 IECC C405.2.
+Exterior lighting controls are not covered by this measure.